Jerry's Famous Deli: History

 On October 16, 2016, the Woodland Hills Jerry's Famous Deli closed permanently.
+The Woodland Hills location was the brands historic restaurant.
+Only three locations remained.

 On August 25, 2020, the Jerry's Famous Deli in Marina del Rey reopened as Jerry's Patio Cafe & Bar, offering outdoor dining and takeout, in order to continue operation amidst the COVID-19 pandemic.
-Although not officially named Jerry's Famous Deli, this location is now also closed.
-Its website says it will be back one day.

 On October 30, 2020, the original Jerry's Famous Deli in Studio City closed permanently due to the COVID-19 pandemic.
 It had been extant for 42 years.